-Register for this live webinar to learn how to overcome hidden preanalytical errors in blood gas testing.
-During this hour, you will have the opportunity to engage in a live Q&A with the speakers.
+Register for this webinar to learn how to overcome hidden preanalytical errors in blood gas testing.
 With your registration, you will have access to the recording on demand through April 30, 2022.

 Preanalytical errors in blood gas testing often go unrecognized and can impact patient care.
 Continuous focus of the challenges with preanalytical errors is key to improving blood gas testing.
 Important tools for accomplishing this include acknowledging that errors occur, initiating training efforts, sharing knowledge, prioritizing effective teamwork, and ensuring close collaboration with all stakeholders, including vendors.
 Prof. Simundic and Dr. Suh-Lailam share their perspectives and experiences from both sides of the of the Atlantic Ocean.

 This activity is designed for lab supervisors, lab directors (and/or assistant directors), lab managers (supervisory and/or non-supervisory), point-of-care coordinators, and other laboratory professionals overseeing and/or carrying out blood gas testing.

 At the end of this activity, participants will be able to:

 - Identify the most frequent preanalytical errors in blood gas testing

 - Describe the impact of common preanalytical errors on patient test results

 - Recognize the value of collaboration and training to mitigate preanalytical errors